 As a preschool teacher, I love this gingerbread alphabet activity the best because my preschoolers get four times the name spelling practice in just one activity!

 If you have an older preschooler, you can follow the same steps as activity number five and practice cvc words or even sight words!
-My kinder son is just starting to decode cvc words, so this was a fun way to practice them!

-First, I invited my son to name the letters from left to right.
-Then, give me the sounds.
+I invited my son to name the letters from left to right.
+Then, tell me the sounds.
 I then modeled for him how to decode the word and then blend the sounds together.
 Then he gave it a try.
 This was a really positive way for him to practice decoding.

 The possibilities are endless, really.
 But here are just a few more ideas.